 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Company's accounts receivable are substantially due from oil and natural gas marketers and industry partners.
+The Company's accounts receivable is substantially with oil and natural gas marketers and industry partners.